 Our Equalution client Robert, down 15kgs with a complete change in body composition.
 This was achieved through independently selecting foods of his choice meeting our strategised macronutrient and micronutrient intake requirements set on a weekly basis according to her progress and goals.

 1. That time of the month

 Some women retain fluid before menstruation and significantly during the week of their period.
 This shows up as weight gain on the scales, but it is a fluid gain, not a fat gain.
 It's common for females during this time of the month to gain anywhere from 0.25-2.5kgs which should not be mistaken for weight gain.

 On the above note, hormones particularly related to causes such as menstruation, menopause, stress (cortisol levels) can cause fluid retention which again should not be confused for fat gain and deter you from the process.

 3. Water intake

-Not enough water can cause your body to hold water and as a result the retention can lead to an increase on the scales.
+Dehydration can cause your body to hold water and as a result, the retention can lead to an increase on the scales.
 The rule of thumb is 1L per 20kgs of body weight, if you're under this intake by a considerable amount daily you could be running the risk of dehydration effects which means your body is holding onto water.